George Dibbern: Life

 October 10, 1945, Dibbern was released from Somes Island but his movements were restricted.
 At the end of May 1946, he was still listed for deportation.
 By December 1946 he was finally free to sail again.
 Shortly after Eileen Morris gave birth to their daughter, Michela Lalani, born in 1947.
 They sailed in the South Seas, writing articles and working on a new manuscript titled Ship without Port which remains unpublished.
 In 1950, while Eileen and Lani were in Napier, Dibbern returned to Hobart, Tasmania: “WORLD PASSPORT" the press reported, "German-born John George Dibbern (60) produced a homemade passport when he arrived at Hobart, Tasmania, in his ketch Te Rapunga, from New Zealand — and it was accepted!"
-Still in New Zealand Dibbern Dibbern was given a Tattersall lottery ticket in partial payment for casual work.
+Still in New Zealand Dibbern was given a Tattersall lottery ticket in partial payment for casual work.
 He shared the 10,000.- pound win with the donor of the ticket.
 With his half, he purchased Satellite (Woody) Island, where he envisioned a friendship retreat as he had with land purchased in Canada and on Partridge Island.
 Among his many friends he counted the founder of Ansett Airlines son, John Ansett who met him through Henry Miller, and Tasmanian Egyptologist and science fiction author, Herbert Leslie Greener.

 For the 1954 Trans-Tasman Race, Dibbern chose the first all-female crew.
 They came in last but made history.
 That same year Eileen left Woody Island to return to Napier, New Zealand, to provide his daughter Lani with a more stable school environment.
 He put Satellite Island up for sale and returned to his mission of introducing people to the sea and sailing.
 In 1957, for the first time with an engine, he sailed differently.
 When the engine failed and Te Rapunga, was hit by a rogue wave, she was stranded near Greymouth, New Zealand.
 After all his years of sailing without mishap, again, in 1959 the Te Rapunga, dismasted and damaged in a severe hurricane, was towed into Auckland by the Japanese freighter Tokuwa Maru.
 Having the Te Rapunga refit he planned to sail from Auckland back to Germany to close the circle with his wife Elisabeth and their daughters with whom he had maintained contact by correspondence for 32 years.
 On June 12, 1962, George Dibbern died of a heart attack while on his way to mail a letter to his wife Elisabeth.